iustin/slides/namespaces.md

   random web sites
 - Main goal was to solidify my own understanding of the issue
 - Corrections very welcome!
-- … but note this glances over a million small details
+  - but note this glances over a million small details
+  - note: licensed as CC BY-SA 4.0

 # In the beginning…